 Introduced to photography by my grand-father at 6 years old… from my first Kodak view camera to the Leica, from the photographic film to the digital sensor… at about 5 decades and my passion for analog photography has never stop growing...
 I’m not 56, I’m 6 with 50 years experience.

 Year after year, I just look at the world.

-I seize what I see and I release the shutter at the moment that makes a scene, an expression, a movement or a story on the face of people...
+I seize what I see and I release the shutter at the moment that makes an expression, a movement or a story...
 I’m feeling it and I take it as it comes, I just want to capture the moment.

-I see the world in black & white and contrasts through my viewfinder.
-I believe black and white can reveal truths that cannot always be described but are often felt and impactful, can suggest that we can’t see.
+Most of the time I see the world in black & white and contrasts through my viewfinder.
+I believe black and white can reveal truths that cannot always be described but are often impactful, can suggest that we can’t see.

 I don’t want a camera-computer autocorrecting everything: speed, aperture, distance and nothing else to think about.

-I love loading a film into my camera and enjoy releasing the shutter, doing my chemistry, developing… and the moment when I look through the negatives... it’s so satisfying to fully control the process and produce photos.
+I love loading a film into my 6x6 camera and enjoy releasing the shutter, doing my chemistry, developing… and the moment when I look through the negatives... it’s so satisfying !

 I am experiencing the photography, the music and I take it as it comes...

 Take care of yourself and stay all safe and healthy.